nqnm/Colorful/.github/README.md

 > **Note**: The installation scripts may work on other Debian-based or Arch-based distributions.

-> **Tip**: If the desktop environment is not in the table above then it is recommended to install a compatible desktop environment and log in using that particular desktop environment that you decided to install.
+> **Tip**: If your desktop environment is not in the table above then it is recommended to install a compatible desktop environment and log in using that particular desktop environment that you decided to install.
 I recommend Xfce as it is the one that is tested the most.

 > **Important**: Don't run this script as the `root` user.
 Run it with a user that's in the `sudo/wheel` group.